Truth and Reconciliation Statement

 Acting in a Good Way Toward Reconciliation

 Reconciliation is aimed at repairing the health of Indigenous Peoples and their communities, and repairing the relationships between settlers and Indigenous Peoples.
-While Indigenous People will gain the most from reconciliation, everyone in Canada will benefit from renewed and responsible relationships with each other and Mother Earth.
+While Indigenous Peoples will gain the most from reconciliation, everyone in Canada will benefit from renewing respectful and responsible relationships with each other and the land.

-As settlers, we must also proactively work towards reconciling the colonial injustices by creating and supporting a future that removes cultural, structural, and socio-economic barriers to the well-being of Indigenous Peoples, while also supporting Indigenous economic renewal and sovereignty in all aspects of life.
+As settlers, we must also proactively work towards reconciling the colonial injustices by creating and supporting a future that removes cultural, structural, and socio-economic barriers to the well-being of Indigenous Peoples, while also supporting Indigenous cultural and economic renewal, and sovereignty in all aspects of life.

 We have a responsibility to support our Indigenous neighbours, friends, clients, partners, colleagues, students, and all our other relatives without making them carry the burden of repairing relationships broken by settler colonialism.